photoprism/photoprism-docs/docs/getting-started/troubleshooting/docker.md

 #### Docker Compose

 The examples in our guides now use the new `docker compose` command by default.
-However, if your *Docker* version does not yet support the *Compose Plugin*, you can still use the standalone `docker-compose` command to start and stop your instance.
+However, if your *Docker* version does not yet support the *Compose Plugin*, you can still use the standalone `docker-compose` command.

 On some Linux distributions, you may need to install an additional package.
 To do so, you can use a graphical software package manager or run the following command in a terminal to install the *Compose Plugin* for *Docker* on Ubuntu and Debian: